rohrerj/scion/doc/dev/design/FABRID.rst

 Control service
 ^^^^^^^^^^^^^^^^^

-The control service for FABRID is responsible for maintaining the by the AS-operator configured FABRID policies, intra-AS paths, and making them accessible for the routers, the endhosts and other remote control services.
+The control service for FABRID is responsible for maintaining the AS-operator-configured FABRID policies, intra-AS paths, and making them accessible for the routers, the endhosts and other remote control services.
+We distinguish between a FABRID policy identifier and a policy index.
+The policy identifier is used to uniqely identify a FABRID policy, whereas the policy index has to me small (1 byte) and depends on the used AS interfaces.
+Hence, a policy index is mapped to a policy indentifer using the *IndexIdentifierMap*, which can be fetched from the control service.
 The policies are defined between interface pairs and for the last AS on the path also per interface - IP range pair.
 Through gRPC, border routers can query the control service for the list of supported policies, as well as the mapping from policies to MPLS labels.
-Policies are disseminated to remote ASes through PCBs, which clients in the AS can query from their Path Servers.
+Policies are disseminated to remote ASes through PCBs, which clients in the AS can query from their Path Servers, see :ref:`PCB dissemination <fabrid_pcb_dissemination>`.
 This policy information can also be requested directly from remote ASes over gRPC.

-The control service introduces a FABRID service with the following endpoints where *intra-AS* means it can be reached from the local AS and *inter-AS* means it can be reached from a remote AS:
+The control service introduces a FABRID service with the following interface, where *intra-AS* means it can be reached from the local AS and *inter-AS* means it can be reached from a remote AS:

 - GetMPLSMapIfNecessary (intra-AS)